LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/introduction.md

 Based on the [Linked Data principles](cite:citesAsAuthority linkeddata) and the REST architectural style, the [Hydra Core Vocabulary](cite:citesAsAuthority hydra) was introduced with the aim of describing Web APIs using self-descriptive hypermedia controls so that autonomous clients can consume them in the same way as humans consume the Web.
+<span class="comment" data-author="RV">Yes, that's correct, but there's only a small class of people who will get that.
+Write for a broader audience. <q>One part of the Hydra Core vocabulary, in essence, focuses on representing HTML controls as Linked Data for machines.</q> You can also get inspiration from <a href="http://dret.net/lectures/ppos-spring11/reading/HypermediaTypes.pdf">Mike Amundsen's Hypermedia Factors</a>: argue which factors RDF has by nature, and which are added by Hydra.</span>
 This vocabulary is for example used in the [Triple Pattern Fragments (TPF)](cite:citesAsAuthority ldf) framework for describing triple pattern interfaces.
 TPF interfaces expose hypermedia controls that enable triple pattern queries on top of certain datasets.